sandfox/biws/README.md

 Write some unit tests.....

-Making requests before SeaportServerList has synced will fail.
+- Making requests before SeaportServerList has synced will fail.
   You can listen to SeaportServerList.port.on('synced') but that is derp...

-HttpClient should just be a client and hide away HTTP/HTTPS/SPDY underneath.
+- HttpClient should just be a client and hide away HTTP/HTTPS/SPDY underneath.
+- Agent can probably handle this abstraction fun for us (and connection priming)

-Add in metrics.
+- Add in metrics.
-Create a AWS AZ aware load balancer.
+- Create a AWS AZ aware load balancer.
-Abstract out dynamic/servie-discovery aware ServiceLists somehow.
+- Abstract out dynamic/servie-discovery aware ServiceLists somehow.
-Prime / prewarming connections healthchecks?
+- Prime / prewarming connections
+- Healthchecks?
+- Make alot of things configurable

+The seaport server list is too strongly tied to seaport, seaport goes down, everything goes down...
+Maybe we should cache the list, or make the serverList updater a seperate module...